fotonauts/activr/README.md

 News Feed
 ---------

 Now we want a User News Feed, so that each user can get news from friends they follow and from albums they own or follow.
-That's the goal of a _timeline_: to create a complex activity feed.
+That's the goal of a timeline: to create a complex activity feed.

 ### Timeline